eclipsesource/tabris-js/doc/getting-started.md

 ![Android Developer App](img/hello.png)

 ### Running your App
 Tabris.js can load an app over-the air and execute it on the device using a JavaScript runtime and native widget bindings.
-Apps can also be built, bundled and branded so they are self contained and ready for submission to the App Stores.
-The easiest way to run a tabris.js app is to point the tabris.js developer app to a webserver hosting the Javascript files.
+For submission to the App / Play Stores you will need to bundle, build and brand your app.
+The publishing workflow is not yet supported.
+The easiest way to develop an app is to point the tabris.js App to a webserver hosting the Javascript files.
 Apps can then be changed and hot-deployed to your device for a highly streamlined develop-deploy cycle.

 Node.js provides an easy to install HTTP server.
 Download and install [node.js](http://nodejs.org/), and using the node package manager, install `http-server`.
 From your hello world directory, run: